horsto/OCTRON-docs/docs/annotating.md

 ??? note "Removing unwanted labels"
     If you want to remove one of the labels you've created, then click *Remove* in the *Label...* drop-down menu and select the label you would like to remove

-If at some point the model that is helping you annotate the videos is starting to slow down, you can click the **Reset** button to make it forget what it's learned so far and start fresh (more on that later).
+If at some point the model that is helping you annotate the videos is starting to slow down, you can click the **Reset** button to make it forget what it's learned so far and start fresh.

 <video width="100%"  muted controls>
   <source src="../assets/videos/tutorial/3__load_model_add _annotationlayers-fast.mp4" type="video/mp4">